pySTEPS/cookiecutter-pysteps-plugin/{{cookiecutter.project_name}}/README.rst

 {% if is_open_source %}
 ## License
 * {{ cookiecutter.open_source_license }}
+{% endif %}

 ## Documentation

-https://{{ cookiecutter.project_slug | replace("_", "-") }}.readthedocs.io.
-{% endif %}

-Here write a short description of the plugin, indicating which importers are in added to pysteps when the pluging is installed.
+Here write a short description of the plugin, indicating the importers that provides.

 ### Installation instructions

-..
-Add the installation instructions here
+Describe the installation instructions here.
+For example, how to install the plugin from the sources (cloning the repository and running `setup.py install`), or using `pip`.

 Credits